 Sexual Abuse

-Definition of sexual abuse
+Definition of child sexual abuse

 “Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.”